Great Smoky Mountains National Park Implements Vehicle-Free Wednesdays in Cades Cove

 Continuing Vehicle-Free Days

 Great Smoky Mountains National Park officials just announced that the pilot program for vehicle-free Wednesdays in Cades Cove will continue through 2021.
 This program will run from May 5 through September 1, 2021.
 Around 30,000 pedestrians and cyclists enjoyed the program last year.
-Park officials say participation was up 25 percent compared to 2019, and there was an average of 1,800 people participates every Wednesday.
+Park officials say participation was up 25 percent compared to 2019, and there was an average of 1,800 people participating every Wednesday.
 To help with parking congestion, the national park is planning on changing parking access on Laurel Creek Road.

 Behind-the-Scenes Look at Vehicle-Free Wednesdays